arduino/arduino-create-agent/README.md

 By signing off your commits, you agree to the following agreement, also known as [Developer Certificate of Origin](http://developercertificate.org/): it assures everyone that the code you're submitting is yours or that you have rights to submit it.

+## Authors and acknowledgment
+arduino-create-agent is a fork of @[johnlauer](https://github.com/johnlauer)'s [serial-port-json-server](https://github.com/johnlauer/serial-port-json-server) (which we really want to thank for his kindness and great work)

+The history has been rewritten to keep the repo small (thus removing all binaries committed in the past)

+## License
 ```
 Developer Certificate of Origin
 Version 1.1